JeremiahBTech12/Azure-Cost-Visibility-Dashboard/README.md

 "Terraform destroy"
 Removes everything Terraform created.
 The Workbook was created manually in the portal and will need to be deleted there separately.

 ## Thank you for following along watching me create real-world cloud solutions.
-This is only part of my Azure cloud portfolio.
+This is only part of my full Azure cloud portfolio.